12 Excellent Tips for Safe and Secure Web Browsing in 2021

 So, suppose you have created an email address for your online shopping and do not use it as your regular email, then you can know when some unknown social media post comes from shady sources.

-Antivirus
+Antivirus Protection

 To enable secure web browsing, your antivirus should be updated regularly.
 The antivirus software you are installing should provide offline security, as well as online internet security.
 It makes your web browsing all the safer.
 It protects your computer systems and also lends a safe and secure browsing experience.

 When you come across a potentially insecure website, it will prompt you before you enter it.
-An antivirus scans incoming emails, websites, attachments before they are opened.
+An antivirus scans incoming emails, websites, and attachments before they are opened.
 It scans for Trojans, malware, deadly programs, suspicious files being downloaded, ransomware, and many other threats.
 Most antivirus runs in the background, and their databases are updated regularly.

-Use a password manager
+Use a Password Manager

 One of the first things that hackers aim for when stealing your data is your password.
 Try different combinations of alphabets, numbers, and special characters, when setting a password.
 Password Managers can log into your accounts automatically and all you have to remember is the one to open your Password Manager.